Georgina Haig: Career

-Haig started 2013 with work on the sketch comedy show The Elegant Gentleman's Guide to Knife Fighting, playing a variety of characters.
+Haig began 2013 with work on the sketch comedy show The Elegant Gentleman's Guide to Knife Fighting, playing a variety of characters.
 She then secured the lead role of Lee Anne Marcus in the CBS legal drama Reckless, where she played a police officer caught up in corruption at the Charleston, South Carolina Police Department.
-During that year she played the rock journalist Paula Yates in the miniseries INXS: Never Tear Us Apart, and defense lawyer Jasmine in the black comedy The Mule.
+During that year she played the rock journalist Paula Yates in the miniseries INXS: Never Tear Us Apart, and defence lawyer Jasmine Griffiths in the black comedy The Mule, alongside Hugo Weaving, Angus Sampson, Leigh Whannell and Noni Hazlehurst.

-She worked with Australian comedian Lawrence Leung and husband Josh Mapleston on ABC Australia's farcical kung-fu comedy Maximum Choppage in 2014.
+She worked with Australian comedian Lawrence Leung and husband Josh Mapleston on ABC Australia's farcical kung-fu comedy Maximum Choppage in 2014, playing the role of mayor's daughter Elle.
 Later that year she secured the much coveted role of Queen Elsa in the fourth season of Once Upon a Time.

 In July 2015, Haig was cast in Syfy futuristic pilot Incorporated, but the role was later recast with Allison Miller.
-In November 2015, it was announced that Haig would have a recurring role alongside Bradley Cooper and Jake McDorman in the first season of CBS' crime drama Limitless.
+In November 2015, it was announced that Haig would have a recurring role alongside Bradley Cooper and Jake McDorman in the first season of CBS crime drama Limitless.
 She starred as Annabel in Childhood's End, a Syfy three-part miniseries, based on a story by Arthur C. Clarke.
 In March 2016, she was cast as the female lead in The CW's Untitled Mars Project pilot.

+In 2019, Haig played winemaker Olivia in drama miniseries Secret Bridesmaids' Business.
 In March 2020, it was announced Haig would replace Jessica Marais as Rachel Rafter in Back to the Rafters, a sequel series to Packed to the Rafters.
-She played Emilia on Netflix's Snowpiercer but was unable to complete her story due to the COVID-19 pandemic.
+She played seamstress Emilia on Netflix's Snowpiercer opposite Sean Bean, but was unable to complete her story due to the COVID-19 pandemic.

-In 2022 Haig played Iros Vos in Netlifx Archive 81 and played alongside David Dastmalchian in Colin and Cameran Cairns' Late Night with the Devil.
+In 2022, Haig played wealthy socialite Iris Vos in Netflix series Archive 81 and appeared alongside David Dastmalchian in Colin and Cameran Cairns' documentary-style horror film Late Night with the Devil as the late Madeline Delroy, lead character Jack’s wife.

-Her debut short film Ashes was made in 2023 and was honoured with an AACTA nomination for best short film.
+Haig's debut short film Ashes was made in 2023, in which she starred as Frances and was also writer, director and producer on the project.
+The film was honoured with an AACTA nomination for Best Short Film in 2024.